Book and Lyrics by María Irene Fornés

 PROMENADE runs March 5-28, 2026, Thursdays, Fridays, and Saturdays, all at 8:00 p.m., at the Marcelle Theater, 3310 Samuel Shepard Drive, three blocks east of Grand, in the Grand Center Arts District.
 March 5 is a preview.

-Single tickets for all mainstage performances will be on sale in August, with prices at $35 for adults, $30 for seniors, and $25 for students.
-For the Oct.
-2 preview performance, tickets are $30 for adults, $25 for seniors, and $20 for students.
+To purchase tickets, click here.
+Tickets are $35 for adults, $30 for seniors, and $25 for students.
+For the March 5 preview performance, tickets are $30 for adults, $25 for seniors, and $20 for students.
 To charge single tickets by phone, call MetroTix at 314-534-1111 or visit the Fox Theatre box office or the MetroTix website.